DataKitchen vs Sourcery

 - How much does it cost?

-- It offers a free plan and paid subscriptions.
+- Sourcery offers a free plan with basic features; advanced features require paid subscriptions.

 - Does it have a free plan?